prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 Run the installation script.
 It will prompt you with two questions.
 For running the MuSHR simulator, the answers should be no, no. This will install a series of necessary packages, and create a script `mushr_noetic` in `/usr/local/bin` which initializes a docker container with all of the mushr configs installed.
 Note it attaches the `catkin_ws` volume so you can edit code outside or inside the docker container.
 Other files made inside the docker container will not persist unless you commit (see FAQ).

+Please note that if you do opt to build from scratch (not recommended, asked by the second question), build times can take 1-2 hours (maybe less) depending on your system.
+Therefore we strongly recommend not building from scratch unless you absolutely need to.

 ```bash
 $ ./mushr/mushr_utils/install/mushr_install.bash
 ```